 We have various agreements in which we may be obligated to indemnify the other party with respect to certain matters.
 Generally, these indemnification clauses are included in contracts arising in the normal course of business under which we customarily agree to hold the other party harmless against losses arising from a breach of representations related to such matters as title to assets sold and licensed or certain intellectual property rights.
 Payment by us under such indemnification clauses is generally conditioned on the other party making a claim that is subject to challenge by us and dispute resolution procedures specified in the particular contract.
 Further, our obligations under these arrangements may be limited in terms of time and/or amount, and in some instances, we may have recourse against third parties for certain payments made by us.
 It is not possible to predict the maximum potential amount of future payments under these indemnification agreements due to the conditional nature of our obligations and the unique facts of each particular agreement.
-Historically, payments made by us under these arreasonably expected to have a current or future material adverse impact on our financial position, results of operations or cash flows.
+Historically, payments made by us under these agreements have not been material.
+As of December 31, 2011, we were not aware of any indemnification agreements that would or are reasonably expected to have a current or future material adverse impact on our financial position, results of operations or cash flows.

-In February 2004, Liggett Vector Brands and another cigarette manufacturer entered into a five year agreement with a subsidiary of the American Wholesale Marketers Association to support a program to permit tobacco distributors to secure, on reasonable terms, tax stamp bonds required by state and local governments for the distribution of cigarettes.
-Under the agreement, Liggett Vector Brands has agreed to pay a portion of losses, if any, incurred by the surety under the bond program, with a maximum loss exposure of \$500 for Liggett Vector Brands.
-To secure its potential obligations under the agreement, Liggett Vector Brands has delivered to the subsidiary of the Association a \$100 letter of credit and agreed to fund up to an additional \$400.
-Liggett Vector Brands has incurred no losses to date under this agreement, and we believe the fair value of Liggett Vector Brands' obligation under the agreement was immaterial at December 31, 2010.
+In February 2004, Liggett Vector Brands LLC entered into a five year agreement with a subsidiary of the American Wholesale Marketers Association to support a program to permit tobacco distributors to secure, on reasonable terms, tax stamp bonds required by state and local governments for the distribution of cigarettes.
+Under the agreement, LVB has agreed to pay a portion of losses, if any, incurred by the surety under the bond program, with a maximum loss exposure of \$500 for Liggett Vector Brands.
+To secure its potential obligations under the agreement, LVB has delivered to the subsidiary of the Association a \$100 letter of credit and agreed to fund up to an additional \$400.
+LVB has incurred no losses to date under this agreement, and we believe the fair value of LVB's obligation under the agreement was immaterial at December 31, 2011.

-At December 31, 2010, we had outstanding approximately \$341 of letters of credit, collateralized by certificates of deposit.
+At December 31, 2011, we had outstanding approximately \$1,959 of letters of credit, collateralized by certificates of deposit.
 The letters of credit have been issued as security deposits for leases of office space, to secure the performance of our subsidiaries under various insurance programs and to provide collateral for various subsidiary borrowing and capital lease arrangements.